Meet our team. For appointments, please call the Life Counseling Center at 443-419-3884.

-For over 25 years, Rich has brought oversight to Rebuilders, a ministry to those who are separated, divorced, or parenting alone.
-Rich is also the director of our counseling center.
+Rich served as the director of counseling for over 25 years.
+He successfully brought oversight to Rebuilders, a ministry to those who are separated, divorced, or parenting alone.
 His interests in the counseling realm include marriage and family counseling, grief, loss, and men’s issues.
 He enjoys understanding people and seeing their lives and hearts change.
 He sees the importance of entering into a person’s world and helping individuals or couples think biblically about their situation instead of having their thinking controlled by experience, emotion, and cultural norms.

-Rich has studied at both Chesapeake and Westminster Seminary, is certified in Marriage and Family Counseling through CCEF, and is a mediator with the MCRC with an emphasis in restorative dialogue.
+Rich has studied at both Chesapeake and Westminster Seminary, has advanced counseling certificates from CCEF, and is a mediator with the MCRC with an emphasis in restorative dialogue.

 Rich married his wife Kathy in 1985, has a grown daughter, Laura, and owns 2 whippets.
 Playing and listening to music, reading, and road cycling are a few of his personal interests.

-After twenty-five years as a wife, mother, and software engineer, Alison asked the Lord to give her a vision for life after homeschooling.
-He answered by introducing her to the world of biblical counseling.
-She pursued formal training in counseling from the Christian Counseling & Educational Foundation (CCEF) and has completed all three of their counseling certificates.
-Her passion is to help people know God more personally, engage with Him more intimately, and find help and hope in His living word.
+After twenty-five years as a wife, mother, and software engineer, Alison was moved to enter the world of biblical counseling.
+She pursued formal training from the Christian Counseling & Educational Foundation (CCEF) and holds all three of their counseling certificates.
+She is a master’s degree in counseling candidate of Westminster Theological Seminary.
+Her passion is to help people know God more personally, engage with Him more intimately, and find help and hope in the deep truths of His living word.

-Alison is very involved in her local church where she has led Bible studies, counseled and discipled women, and participated in jail ministry.
+Alison is very involved in her local church where she leads Bible studies, counsels and disciples women, helps to promote one-on-one mentoring, and participates in jail ministry.
 She is married to Pete and they have four young-adult children.
-She enjoys spending time with her family, reading, watching British crime dramas, and making jewelry.
+She enjoys spending time with her family, reading, and watching British crime dramas.